-Now, powered with a bunch of training data, which is simply a large set of images that are labeled, we just pass this data to some machine learning infrastructure such as TensorFlow or SciKitLearn python libraries, etc. The detailed mechanics of doing that is beyond the scope of this chapter, but note basically you just put all the images and labels into a giant array, and call a function to say ‘train’.
+Now, powered with a bunch of training data, which is simply a large set of images that are labeled, we just pass this data to some machine learning infrastructure such as TensorFlow or SciKitLearn python libraries, etc. The detailed mechanics of doing that is beyond the scope of this chapter, but note that you basically just put all the images and labels into a giant array, and call a function to say ‘train’.
 The AI starts by randomly guessing the correct label for each element.
 When it is right, it tries to remember how it was configured.
 When it is wrong, it reconfigures (changes its internal connections) and tries again.
 In practice this happens hundreds of thousands of times until it can get most labels for elements correct.

 Next, feature values need to be computed.
 Machines cannot really ‘see’ images, so we need to translate things that humans can see into numbers between 0 and 1, so the computer can ‘see’ them too.
 You can think of features as a function that takes the image and document object model as an input, and then returns a value between 0 and 1.
 A few feature examples that have proven to be useful in test automation: